Keflon/FunctionZero.Maui.zBind/ReadMe.md

 ﻿# FunctionZero.Maui.zBind
 `FunctionZero.Maui.zBind` contains an alternative to `Microsoft.Maui.Controls.Binding` and allows DataBinding to an Expression

-## Known issue
-If you have an expressions such as `Count=Count+1` it will fail if 'Count' is declared as an int, because the '1' is assumed to be a 'long'
-Make 'Count a 'long' or put a cast in the expression like this: `Count=Count+(Int)1`

 ## Contents
 1. [Quickstart](#Quickstart)
 1. [z:Bind](#zBind)